HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Communicating What Attachments are Needed

-The Payer supplies the [LOINC attachment codes] to communicate what attachments are needed.
+The Payer supplies the attachment codes to communicate what attachments are needed.
 They may also provide the *line item numbers* to match the attachment to a line item in the claim or prior authorization.
 This information is represented in the `Task.input` "code" parameter.
-For example, the code snippet below shows a single request for line item 1 using a LOINC attachment code.
+For example, the code snippet below shows a single request for line item 1 using a LOINC attachment code <span class="bg-success" markdown="1">(for prior authorization, [X12] PWK01 Report Type Codes may also be used)</span><!-- new-content -->.
 The Provider returns back the codes and line items to the Payer when submitting the attachments.

 ~~~
 {% include_relative includelines filename='Task-cdex-task-inline-example19.json' start=94 count=20 linenumber=true rel=true %}